grundius1/coronavirus_bar_race/README.md

 ## next steps

-automate the dataset download and make possible to choose the different colums to the barchart
+make possible to choose the different colums to the barchart

 ## result